Mohammed-Shoaib/WhatsAlgo/Sorting Algorithms/Quick Sort/README.md

 ### Function Description

-Given a range [low, high], it sorts the array _inplace_ in that range using lomuto partitioning.
+Given a range [low, high], it sorts the array _inplace_ in that range using hoare partitioning.
 The function `quick_sort` has the following parameter(s):

 * `low`: an integer specifying the starting position of range
 * `high`: an integer specifying the ending position of range